chayanit/InvisibleHiggs/Analysis/README.md

 * `interface` - header files for helper objects

-* `scripts` - contains scripts to run complete analysis and limits
+* `scripts` - contains scripts to run complete analysis, limits, and to remake plots

 * `src` - source code for helper objects